-So page 11, there's a -- that starts the list of a lot of things that are not auditable. is there going to be a move towards finding ways to audit these things?
+So page 11, there's a -- that starts the list of a lot of things that are not auditable.
+And is there going to be a move towards finding ways to audit these things?
 Because I would imagine, like parents of public school students have a right to timely notification of threats, unlawful acts and significant emergencies.
-My kids' school sends an email, robocall, whatever. there is a threat it would seem possible that if you checked a random sample of schools to find whether they did, in fact, inform parents or not, that would make it auditable to make sure that they're doing -- they're complying.
+My kids' school sends an email, robocall, whatever.
+So if there is a threat it would seem possible that if you checked a random sample of schools to find whether they did, in fact, inform parents or not, that would make it auditable to make sure that they're doing -- they're complying.
 Because these are all -- these are all policy requirements each of these items, just for reference.
 So we should be able to audit compliance with the entire policy.
-And the first one on here that says not auditable is the district's school safety specialist shall ensure compliance with the policy.
-Is that the safety and security chief?
-I've lost track because we keep playing musical chairs on the Titanic.
-So who is the district's school safety specialist that ensures compliance with the policy?
+And the first one on here that says not auditable is the district's school safety specialist shall ensure amend our attributes for the next cycle audit, we certainly could audit the timely notification of threats, unlawful acts and significant emergencies.
+That is audible.